Buckleya lanceolata, a

 It branches well to extend horizontally, with tops somewhat drooping

 and young ones being green.
-Leaves, simple, are of opposite
+The simple leaves are of opposite

 phyllotaxis, 3-7cm long, in a lanceolate shape, with tips extending